yanneta/bbai_deep_learning/HWs/HW2/README.md

 - Window size: 5

+### Experiment 1: Embedding Dimension
+Train models with different embedding sizes (e.g., 50, 100, 200) and compare validation accuracy.

+### Experiment 2: Hidden Layer Size
+Try hidden layer sizes like 10, 30, 100, 300 and evaluate their effect.

+### Experiment 3: Window Size
+Try a different window sizes (e.g.,3, 5,  7 or 9 words) and see how it affects accuracy and f1-macro.

+## Reporting
 For all experiments produce a table that shows training loss, validation loss, validation accuracy and validation F1-macro.
 Here is a code that you can use an example: